BSW1985/ryta_app/README.md

-# ryta_app
+# Ryta

 This repository is intended for working and collaborating with the flutter application called "Ryta".
-Ryta is an open source tracking App for pursuing and achieving personal goals which is currently still in development.
+Ryta is an open-source tracking App for pursuing and achieving personal goals which is currently still in development.

 ## Getting Started